jrdegbe/thamesthrive-api/docs/qa/why_this_is_a_security_risk_to_use_simple_profile_and_session_id.md

 system.

-By following this best practice and avoiding the use of simple numeric IDs, you can significantly reduce the likelihood of unauthorized access, fake event injection, and data corruption in your Tracardi workflow.
-By default, Tracardi use UUID4 ids.
+By following this best practice and avoiding the use of simple numeric IDs, you can significantly reduce the likelihood of unauthorized access, fake event injection, and data corruption in your ThamesThrive workflow.
+By default, ThamesThrive use UUID4 ids.